MultiX-Amsterdam/multix-docs/index.md

 ## <a name="lab-meeting"></a>Lab Meeting

 Our regular meeting time is Wednesday 14:00-15:00.
 Check our Slack channel for the meeting information (e.g., the virtural meeting link).
-If you want to join the meeting in person, the room number is L3.33 in LAB42.
+If you want to join the meeting in person, check the room number on the Slack channel.
+Usually the meeting room is at the 3rd floor in LAB42.

 ## <a name="phd"></a>For PhD Students